-Once you join a Medicare-approved clinical research study, you are covered for routine items and services you receive as part of the study, including:

-- □ Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. - □ An operation or other medical procedure if it is part of the research study. - □ Treatment of side effects and complications of the new care.
+O Once you join a Medicare-approved clinical research study, Original Medicare covers the routine ite ems and services you receive as part of the study, including: $\hfill\square$ Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. ☐ An operation or other medical procedure if it is part of the research study. ☐ Treatment of side effects and complications of the new care.